jonathanlocke/jonathanlocke.github.io/published/settings.md

     require(PinotSettings.class).connection()

-Note also that *BaseComponent* extends *BaseRepeater* and so all KivaKit components inherit messaging functionality.

-Finally, the *Application* and *Server* classes in the *kivakit-application* module extend *BaseComponent*, which means that all applications have convenient ways to perform messaging operations and to look up objects and settings.
+Finally, the *Application* and *Server* classes in the *kivakit-application* module extend *BaseComponent*, which means that all applications have convenient ways to perform messaging operations, and look up objects and settings.
 In fact, in our *Application*, we can register our settings like this:

     public MyPinotApplication extends Application
     {
         protected void onRun()
         {
-            registerSettingsIn(Folder.parse("settings/development"));
+            registerAllSettingsIn(Folder.parse("settings/development"));

             [...]
         }
     }

 In this code, all *.properties* files in the settings folder *settings/development* will be loaded into the application's settings registry.
-Note that the names of *.properties* files do not have to correspond to the settings class that they instantiate (as above in PinotCluster1.properties and PinotCluster2.properties).
+Note that the names of *.properties* files do not have to correspond to the settings class that they instantiate (as above in *PinotCluster1.properties* and *PinotCluster2.properties*).

-Once the settings are loaded, they can be queried by the *Pinot* component, as shown above.
-In our *ApachePinot* example, we've shown how KivaKit's BaseComponent class (or ComponentMixin interface) makes it easy to register and locate settings objects.
-In the end, only two lines were required to load all of the application's settings objects:
+Once the settings are loaded, they can be queried by our *Pinot* component, as shown above.
+In our *Apache Pinot* example, we've shown how KivaKit's BaseComponent class (or *ComponentMixin* interface) makes it easy to register and locate settings objects.
+In the end, only one line was required to load all of the application's settings from *.properties* files (including *PinotSettings*):

-            registerSettingsIn(Folder.parse("settings/development"));
+    registerAllSettingsIn(Folder.parse("settings/development"));

-and then access a database connection defined by *PinotSettings* elsewhere in the code:
+and one further line was required to access an *Apache Pinot* database connection defined by *PinotSettings*:

     require(PinotSettings.class).connection()

 The object and settings registries discussed above are available in *kivakit-configuration* in the [KivaKit](https://www.kivakit.org) project: